pamolloy/docs-spectre-importer/docs/install/configure.md

 ## Spectre access data

 You can generate an app secret and ID on the [Salt Edge website](https://www.saltedge.com/clients/profile/secrets).
+Make sure you generate a **service key**, not an app key.

 ### Localhost and Docker?
 Be careful!